mindbox/grav-book-of-condolences/readme.md

 * user/plugins/condolence/languages/XX.yaml
 * user/themes/condolence/languages/XX.yaml

-Since we are not native English speaker, we are looking forward to any corrections for the English translation.
+Since we are not native English speakers, we are looking forward to any corrections for the English translation.

 ## CLI commands for convinience